8 common pathology tests you need to know about

 Ease of online referrals

 Online referrals for pathology tests provide a convenient and efficient way to access medical services without needing an in-person visit.
-Here's how they make the process easier:- Telemedicine consultations: Licensed healthcare professionals are available for remote consultations with patients through video calls.
+Here's how they make the process easier:- Telemedicine consultations: Licensed healthcare professionals are available for online doctor consultations with patients through video calls.
 Following an evaluation of the patient's symptoms, these professionals can issue direct referrals for the required pathology tests.

 - Instant referrals: Upon assessing a patient's condition, the healthcare provider can generate an electronic referral.
 This referral can then be promptly forwarded to the patient's preferred pathology laboratory or diagnostic centre.